-Doctoral Schools are responsible for PhD training.
-In connection with UM’s Scientific Council, doctoral schools manage and grant the PhD allowances financed by the university.
+Doctoral schools at UM are in charge of organizing doctoral studies (registration and training).
+In connection with UM’s Scientific Council, doctoral schools manage and oversee the allocation of UM-funded PhD grants.

 They are also in charge of: controlling the quality of the PhD candidates; ensuring the quality of supervision and facilitating the proceedings of the PhD.
 Doctoral Schools also ensure: a high level of training and offer; qualified PhD supervision; and preparation for the students to enter the job market.